 Skip to main content

-Based on your CPT scores, you may qualify as an Ability-to-Benefit (ATB) student and, therefore,will be able to enroll in a college degree program without a high school diploma.
+Based on your CPT scores, you may qualify as an Ability-to-Benefit (ATB) student, which enables you to enroll in a college degree program without a high school diploma.

 • 6 credits of English